 Ludmila is an artist, scenographer and sometimes performer, operating in the fields of sensory experience, architecture and social interaction.
 She investigates affect, bodily experience and proprioception through the sense of touch, creating spaces, situations and devices to influence, interfere and engage with the audience.
 Ludmila deploys playful strategies to trigger physical awareness, in a synergy of the senses, where the notions of performance, self-control and enjoyment become blurred.
 Her works unfold a corporeal dialogue with the public, where everyone becomes an actor.

 Ludmila has a background in architecture, dance and martial arts.
 Based in The Hague since 2009, she has presented her works in TodaysArt Festival (The Hague, 2013), Space Media Festival (Taipei, 2016), Cinekid (Amsterdam, 2016), PlayfulArts (Den Bosch, 2016), Modern Body Festival (The Hague, 2014 and 2016), MARRES (‘Winter Anti Depression Show’, Maastricht, 2014), Rijksmuseum (The Deepest Sense Symposium, Amsterdam, 2014), Schema Art Museum (Cheongju, South Korea, 2016), La Briqueterie (‘The Conscious Body II’ Residency, Paris, 2013), Korzo Theater and Stroom Den Haag (The Hague, 2012).

 She runs a studio at Quartair Contemporary Art Initiatives, with partner Mike Rijnierse, and works as freelance designer.
 Ludmila is also a member at CLOUD/Danslab.
 Ludmila also lecturers in art academies and organizes events and workshops relating space, design and physical intelligence.

-Born in Rio de Janeiro (1979) she has a degree in Architecture and Urban Planing (UFRJ – Federal University of Rio de Janeiro, 2006) and in Arts, by the Artscience Interfaculty, Royal Academy of Art (KABK, The Hague, 2013).
-Before coming to the Netherlands, Ludmila worked as freelance designer, Art History lecturer and artistic coach at Galpao Aplauso, NGO in Rio de Janeiro from 2007 to 2009.
+Born in Rio de Janeiro (1979) she holds bachelor degree in Architecture and Urban Planing (UFRJ – Federal University of Rio de Janeiro, 2006), in Arts by the Artscience Interfaculty, Royal Academy of Art (KABK, The Hague, 2013) and a Master of Fine Arts by the Art Sense(s) Lab (PXL-MAD School of Arts, Hasselt, 2018).
+Before coming to the Netherlands, Ludmila worked as web designer, Art History lecturer and artistic coach at Galpao Aplauso, NGO in Rio de Janeiro from 2007 to 2009.
 Download CV (PDF).

 * Tinamus tao is the scientific name of a rare bird, a blue-grey chicken found in Amazon region, also known as “Azulona”